Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 ### This Project !
 In this tinny , mini little repo , I get to read how much carbon is emitted by a Car, using Carbondioxide Sensors and that data is used along with distance travalled and ambient temperature ,then use that data to represent a fleet of cars in that came area.
 Thereby giving us a rough estimate of how much and how long climate can change.

+### Want to Help ?
+Get Started !
+First, we need to purchase a few tools for our little project.
+An ESP8266 NodeMCU module, an MQ9 Sensor and an MQ135 Sensor.
+Once you have that, we'd need to install the Arduino IDE.
+Use the link below to install the Arduino IDE.